Last updated: 15 March 2016

-For more information on the privacy laws in New Zealand and contact details for the Office of the Privacy Commissioner, please visit the website.
+For more information on the privacy laws in New Zealand and details for the Office of the Privacy Commissioner, please visit the website.

 In relation to site use and statistics, this site does not collect any information that identifies individual users.

 We may collect statistical information about your visit to help us improve this site.
 This information is grouped and does not identify individuals.
 It includes: